Skip to content

 These regions provide the birds with the ideal habitat to breed and raise their young.

 The warbler seeks out areas with a more tropical climate, where food is still abundant and the temperatures are milder.
-The Canadian warbler’s migration is quite remarkable, as it covers a long distance each year.
+The Canadian warbler’s migration is remarkable, as it covers a long distance each year.

 This journey is necessary for the bird’s survival, as it allows them to find suitable conditions for both breeding and wintering.